Rostock Matrikelportal

 The Rostock Matrikelportal (matriculation portal) disseminates about 186,000 individual-level datasets drawn from the student registers of the University of Rostock from its establishment in 1419 to today.
 Each entry is faithfully transcribed and linked with a digitized image of a student's original, partly handwritten register entry.
-Users may search and comment on individual entries thus expanding the information on single students.
+Users may search and comment on individual entries, thus expanding the information on single students.
 Places of origin are geo-tagged and displayed on interactive maps.
 Additional links refer to professors that were active at the time of matriculation (see: Catalogus Professorum Rostochiensium) and lectures held.
-Integrated Authority Files (GNDs) identify notable students and interlink them with further personal data web portals and platforms on the Internet.
+Integrated Authority Files (GNDs) identify notable students and interlink them with further personal data in web portals and platforms on the Internet.